aura-nw/HackWasm/README.md

 Beside these topics, if you have any other idea that fit into the theme of Aura: User onboarding, NFT focus, Gaming, etc that can be deployed on Aura Network, please feel free to apply.

+## Prize and benefits:

+Four tracks from four platinum sponsors, a total prize of $ 40k in fiat.
+Each sponsor decides their own track based on the below prize distribution for each track.
+- 1st: 5K USD
+- 2nd: 3K USD
+- 3rd: 2K USD

 ## How to participate ?

 Please find more information on HackWasm on the [DoraHacks page](https://dorahacks.io/hackathon/hackwasm/detail)